DragonSpit/HPCsharp/README.md

 - Simpler to use: no overflow exceptions to deal with, for all integer data types
 - 25X faster ulong[] array summation, than an equivalent Linq summation without overflow.
 3X faster when overflow exceptions are not a concern
 - 5X faster int[] summation without overflow exceptions
-- Summation of all signed integer data types
-- Summation of all unsigned integer data types
+- Summation of all signed and unsigned integer data types
 - Two higher precision floating-point summation options, reducing error from ***O***(eN) downto ***O***(elgN) without reduction in performance, and ***O***(e), with slight performance reduction.
 Implements pairwise and Kahan/Neumaier summation algorithms
 - Implements many algorithms using multi-core and data parallel SIMD/SSE processor instructions